gramineproject/graphene/Examples/openvino_benchmark/README.md

-Enabling OpenVINO benchmark runs with Graphene-SGX
+OpenVINO benchmark runs with Graphene-SGX
 =====================================================
 This directory contains a Makefile and a template manifest for the most recent version of OpenVINO toolkit (as of this writing, version 2021.4).
 We use the ``Benchmark C++ Tool`` (benchmark_app) from